talsma-ict/context-propagation/docs/README.md

 ### Context

-A 'container' for values that have a 'global' value _per thread_.
+A context contains a value.
+There is one _active_ context _per thread_.
 An `AbstractThreadLocalContext` base class is provided that allows nested contexts and provides predictable behaviour for out-of-order closing.